cesc1989/apuntes/Luna/Backend/AppBlend/Milestone 4 - Rails to 7.2/01 - Notable changes from 7.1.0 to Rails 7.2.md

 ## Rails 7.1.4 to 7.2.1

-Make a list of items present in the changelog to put an eye on and discuss with Edge team.
+Make a list of items present in the change log to put an eye on and discuss with Edge team.

 ### Rails 7.1 Releases